bxparks/bigquery-schema-generator/README.md

       considered a FLOAT type.
 Luigi Mori (jtschichold@) added additional logic to replicate the type conversion logic used by `bq load` for these strings.
-    * This type inferrence inside quoted strings can be disabled using the `--quoted_values_are_strings` flag
+    * This type inference inside quoted strings can be disabled using the `--quoted_values_are_strings` flag
     * (See [Issue #22](https://github.com/bxparks/bigquery-schema-generator/issues/22) for more details.)
 * `INTEGER` values overflowing a 64-bit signed integer upgrade to `FLOAT`